BartVB/applicationset/docs/Generators-Git.md

 ![Add Webhook](./assets/webhook-config.png "Add Webhook")

 !!! note
     When creating the webhook in GitHub, the "Content type" needs to be set to "application/json".
-The default value "application/x-www-form-urlencoded" is not supported by the library used to handle the hooks
+The default value "application/x-www-form-urlencoded" is not supported by the library used to handle the hooks.

 ### 2. Configure ApplicationSet with the webhook secret (Optional)